jackmead515/fix-dive/IMPROVEMENTS.md

 report on the dive footage statistics that it has discovered.
 Using pretty-juypter or mercury would also help to make it more interactive or pretty.

+# Interactive feedback on the UI

+Using eye tracking movement, we could find the most common points where a user is looking and feed that into the SAM segmentation model.
+This will create a much more hands free experience.